 So you don’t have to dig up your property and tear apart the landscaping every time your pipes get clogged.
 This saves you thousands of dollars in trenching and repairing or replacing blocked pipes in traditional plumbing methods.
 (3)

 A hydro jetting service functions in quick time.
 A plumber will typically use a camera to get a sense of the problem areas.
 The location of the blockage decides which nozzle is used.
+An experienced plumber will complete the entire process within an hour in most cases.

+Hydro-jetting plumbing is an environment-friendly and safe technique to clear a sewer line compared to the use of chemicals.
 The chemical cleaning method corrodes pipes and pollutes the environment.
 The fumes emanating from the application of chemical agents may pose a health hazard to your family and people in the neighborhood.

 Plumbing experts also recommend hydro jetting metal pipes as part of regular maintenance as it helps remove rust and reduces corrosion.